 - Use resources such as the internet, library and experts to hone their research skills.

 - Learn to document their invention project.

 - Acquire public presentation and writing skills.

-Besides that, the 2nd Place Winner of Young Inventors Challenge 2013 has participated in International Invention, Innovation and Technology Exhibition (ITEX) and has won Silver Medal in both Malaysia Young Inventors Competition (MYIC) and Asian Young Inventors Exhibition (AYIE).
+Besides that, the 1st Runner up of Young Inventors Challenge 2013 has participated in International Invention, Innovation and Technology Exhibition (ITEX) and has won Silver Medal in both Malaysia Young Inventors Competition (MYIC) and Asian Young Inventors Exhibition (AYIE).